 - Victorious: Another arts magnet school, another case of drama club being popular and Serious Business.

-- Keroro Gunsou sees Natsumi get shanghaied into the drama club by her friends when they realize that they're short on actors.
-Naturally, things go downhill when Keroro tries to incorporate himself into the play.
+- An episode of Sgt.
+Frog sees Natsumi get shanghaied into the drama club's production of Peter Pan by her friends when they realize that they're short on actors.
+Not only does Natsumi have some serious stage fright to overcome, but then Keroro tries to incorporate himself into the play.